ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Foreign-Languages.md

 make available using the command line parameter "language=" .
 If you don't supply this, the default language is English.
 But you can for example say "language=german".

-You can name up to four different languages (for which you have dictionaries) by listing them on that parameter "language=english,german,spanish,japanese".
+You can name up to seven different languages (for which you have dictionaries) by listing them on that parameter "language=english,german,spanish,japanese".
 You need to use the same language sequence for all compilations and normal execution (hence its a parameter typically listed in cs_init.txt).
-The first language listed is always the default language.
+The first language listed is always the default language (and if you have english, best to make that first).

 In addition, if you have Treetagger licenses, you can use multiple treetaggers by putting on a cs_init line something like: